Secretly Canadian

-Secretly Canadian is an American independent record label based in Bloomington, Indiana, with offices in New York, Los Angeles, Chicago, Austin, London, Paris, Amsterdam, and Berlin.
-Secretly Canadian is a label included in Secretly Group, which also includes Dead Oceans and Jagjaguwar.
-Secretly Group includes the three record labels as well as a music publisher known as Secretly Publishing, representing artists, writers, film makers, producers, and comedians.
+Secretly Canadian is an American independent record label based in Bloomington, Indiana, part of the Secretly Group.
+The Secretly Group includes record labels Dead Oceans and Jagjaguwar as well as a music publisher known as Secretly Publishing, representing artists, writers, film makers, producers, and comedians.

 History

 Secretly Canadian was founded in 1996 by Chris and Ben Swanson, Eric Weddle, and Jonathan Cargill while they attended Indiana University.
-The Swanson brothers, originally from Fargo, North Dakota, decided to move to Bloomington after a Billboard article painted the Midwestern college town's scene as the next Seattle and an incubator for up-and-coming bands.

-Before Secretly Canadian was founded, Chris Swanson and Eric Weddle met in 1995 as sophomores involved in Indiana University's campus radio station, WIUX.
+Before Secretly Canadian was founded, Chris Swanson and Eric Weddle met in 1995 in Indiana University's campus radio station, WIUX.
 Then Chris met Jonathan Cargill through a job at the Collins Living-Learning Center cafeteria on campus.
-Soon after, Chris' younger brother Ben Swanson moved to Bloomington to earn his undergraduate degree from the Jacobs School of Music in ethnomusicology.
+Soon after, Chris' younger brother Ben Swanson moved to Bloomington to earn his undergraduate degree from the Jacobs School of Music in musicology.

-In 1996, Secretly Canadian was founded out of the Swansons' house.
-They had little experience and spent months researching how to make a CD.
+In 1996, Secretly Canadian was founded.
 The label's first official release was a re-issue of an album by June Panic from Grand Forks, North Dakota; the Glory Hole CD.
 The second release in 1997 was Jason Molina's, under the Songs: Ohia moniker, often referred to as "The Black Album".
 After the Swanson brothers tracked down Molina's email address and drove hours to Molina's in-store gig at Adult Crash in New York.
 After signing Molina, the record label became more popular in the indie music scene.

-Secretly Canadian then signed other notable early releases, including Marmoset and Swearing At Motorists.
+Secretly Canadian then signed Marmoset and Swearing At Motorists.
 Weddle soon left to form label Family Vineyard – and later followed by Cargill as well.
 After that, Chris Swanson and Darius Van Arman became friends in 1999 and Secretly Canadian joined forces with Van Arman's Jagjaguwar.

 The early 2000s yielded reissues from Swell Maps, Nikki Sudden, and Danielson.
 Damien Jurado, the Seattle singer-songwriter, made his way to Secretly Canadian in 2002.
 Two years later, Jens Lekman joined the label's roster.

 Anohni also signed to the label in the 2000s.
 Formerly known as Antony and the Johnsons earlier in her career, the Swanson brothers became enamored with Antony and the Johnsons’ self-titled debut from 2000.
 Antony and the Johnsons’ first record with Secretly Canadian, I Am a Bird Now, released in 2005, sold 100,000 copies in the first two months.